Writer's block: Right-brain involvement

-Writing environment

-It is also important to evaluate the environment in which the writing is being produced to determine what is the best condition to work in.
-One must look into these different factors to determine whether it is a good or bad environment to work in.
-Psychologists who have studied writer's block have concluded that it is a treatable condition once the writer finds a way to remove anxiety and build confidence in themselves.
-Sarah Ahmed and Dominik Güss state that solutions for coping with writer's block include using more efficient writing strategies during the composing process, more effective goal-setting strategies, and even brainstorming ideas with others.

 Splitting the writing into smaller pieces

 Research has also shown that it is highly effective if one breaks their work into pieces rather than doing all of their writing in one sitting, in order to produce good quality work.
+One method to break writing down is to use the Pomodoro technique.
+How it's done is by writing for 25 minutes, then taking a 5-minute break.
+The cycle then repeats.
+A study done by Elva Yohana showed that utilizing this technique can reduce cognitive overload and can be even more efficient when the time keeping tool is digitalized.
 While it can be helpful to split up the writing process into pieces, Patricia Huston suggests that starting with different sections of a paper, rather than trying to start with an introduction, can be a useful strategy to cope with writer's block.
 She points out that if a person is stuck on the introduction, they can try moving on to a different section, like a body paragraph.
 Huston states: "There is no need to begin at the beginning and write an article in sequence".